2023-24 Earth Grant Students

 A woman in a red dress with a necklace standing in front of a tree

-Alyssa Wood (she/her) is a sophomore who describes "creating her own major" through majoring in History with minors in Education, Southwest Studies, and Entrepreneurship.
+Alyssa Wood (she/her) participated as a sophomore who describes "creating her own major" through majoring in History with minors in Education, Southwest Studies, and Entrepreneurship.
 Alyssa grew up with a close relationship with desert plants and animals, and is passionate about creating experiences for youth to also build relationships with nature.
-Alyssa will be supporting environmental education camps and field trips at Cooper Center for Environmental Learning as her Earth Grant internship.
+Alyssa supported environmental education camps and field trips at Cooper Center for Environmental Learning as her Earth Grant internship.
 Her ultimate career goal is to lead a school where students "develop a genuine desire and excitement towards learning based on an exploration and appreciation of the environment they live in," by centering both local environment and global issues in the curriculum.
+She will continue her development by working with the CART program.

 Image